-The information packet for the 2018 Law Review Writing Competition is not yet available.
+You can download the 2018 Writing Competition information packet here.
 Dates and registration information for the 2018 Writing Competition are below.
 Please note, late entries will not be accepted.

 - Competition Registration: Wednesday, June 20 at 12:00 PM to Wednesday, June 27 at 5:00 PM

 - Competition Opens: Friday, June 29 at 10:00 AM (printed packets available for pick-up until 7:00 PM)

 - Competition Closes: Friday, July 6 at 5:30 PM

 - Announcement of Winners: Wednesday, July 11, 2018 by 9:00 PM

 Download the “How to Write a Casenote” Workshop Powerpoint presentation here.

 Please note that the following sample casenotes were not edited following their submission, and the citations may or may not be formatted correctly.